 In 1378, as a result of the division of the Duchy of Głogów, Sulechów was incorporated into the borders of the Kożuchów district, and in 1477 it was seized by Prince John II of Żagań.
 Five years later, the Hungarian king Matthias Corvinus sold the town and the castle to the Brandenburg electors.
 In 1489, by a document issued by Elector John of Brandenburg, the management of Sulechów was taken over by the staroste Kasper Kracht.

 In 1557, most of Sulechów, including the castle, was destroyed by fire.
 The reconstruction and at the same time the rebuilding was carried out at the end of the 16th century on the initiative of Elizabeth Brandenburg, as a result of which the castle was transformed into a Renaissance residence.
 In 1633, the castle and the town were destroyed by another fire, and at the end of the 17th century castle was rebuilt again, this time in the Baroque style.
 In the 19th century, the useless eastern and northern parts of the castle were demolished, and new residential buildings were erected its this site.

-The castle was built of bricks on a stone pedestal (which protected bricks against moisture of the ground).
-It was a compact, three-winged building with an inner courtyard, located within the town walls.
-Together with the town, it created a homogeneous defense system, but to protect castle against the townspeople, it was isolated from the town by a wall and a moat.
-Its oldest part was the massive tower preserved to this day.
-It was built on a square plan with a side length of about 10 meters.
-It received four storeys and a basement, accessible through the top opening in the vault.
+The castle was situated on a small, quite regular knoll measuring 30×40 meters, in the north-eastern corner of the medieval town.
+It was built of bricks on a stone plinth (which protected the bricks against earth moisture), as a compact, small structure with an internal courtyard, located within the town walls.
+Together with the town, it created a uniform defense system, but to protect it against the townspeople, it was isolated from the Sulechów by a moat.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.